-- 2 tsp Garam Masala (see recipe here)
+- ½ teaspoon Garam Masala (see recipe here)

-- a small bunch of fresh coriander leaves, roughly chopped
+- 1 tablespoon fresh coriander leaves, roughly chopped

-- To prepare for Gobi and Soya Keema Recipe, first clean, wash and pat dry cauliflower.
-Remove the green stem with knife and cut cauliflower into three parts.
+- To prepare for vegetarian keema, first clean, wash and pat dry cauliflower.
+Remove the green stem with a knife and cut cauliflower into three parts.
 Small size pieces make grating much easier.

 - Now grate the cauliflower either in food processor or hand held grater.

-- Meanwhile in a pan boil 1 Cup of water, once water comes to boil add soya granule.
+- Meanwhile in a pan boil 1 Cup of water, once water comes to boil add soya granules.
 Let it boil in water for 1 – 2 minutes.
-Switch off the flame and drain on a colander. keep aside until required.
+Switch off the flame and drain on a colander.

-- In a heavy bottomed saucepan heat ghee over medium heat now add bay leaf and once the aroma of bay leaf starts releasing add chopped onion.
+- Now add bay leaf and chopped onion.
 Saute over medium heat until onion turn light brown in color.

-- Once onion turn brown in color add chopped green chili and ginger garlic paste with 1/4 Cup water to avoid masala sticking to the pan.
+- Once onion turns brown in color add ginger garlic paste with ¼ Cup water to avoid masala sticking to the pan.
 Saute over medium heat for 2 – 3 minutes.

-- Now add grated cauliflower, boiled soya granule and garam masala.
-Give it a nice mix, reduce the flame to low, cover the pan with a lid and let it cook over low heat for 10 – 15 minutes or until vegetables are cooked through especially potatoes.
+- Now add grated cauliflower, boiled soya granule, green peas and mix nicely.
+Reduce the flame to low, cover the pan with a lid and let it cook over low heat for 10 – 15 minutes or until vegetables are cooked through.

-- Serve the Gobi and Soya Keema hot with Naan (see recipe here).
+- Serve vegetarian keema warm with Naan (see recipe here).